oscargdd/enhanced-acl-netmod/draft-ietf-netmod-acl-extensions.md

 ## Partial or Lack of IPv4/IPv6 Fragment Handling {#ps-frag}

-{{!RFC8519}} does not support fragment handling capability for IPv6 but offers a partial support for IPv4 by means of 'flags'.
+{{!RFC8519}} does not support fragment handling for IPv6 but offers a partial support for IPv4  through the use of 'flags'.
 Nevertheless, the use of 'flags' is problematic since it does not allow a bitmask to be defined.
 For example, setting other bits not covered by the 'flags' filtering clause in a packet will allow that packet to get